-The best of the old school Super Bowl halftime shows also included 88 grand pianos, which was a site to behold.
+The best of the old school Super Bowl halftime shows also included 88 grand pianos, which was a sight to behold.

 After the public outcry over "Nipplegate" the previous year, the Super Bowl needed a performer who was good and safe.
 Mission accomplished.

-22. The Temptations, Smoky Robinson, Martha Reeves and the Vandelles, Queen Latifah and Boyz II Men – Super Bowl XXXII
+24. The Temptations, Smoky Robinson, Martha Reeves and the Vandelles, Queen Latifah, and Boyz II Men – Super Bowl XXXII

 A solid salute to Motown drops a few pegs because of Reeves' shaky voice and too many slow numbers.